THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 - You make an Express Entry profile, telling them about your skills, work experience, language abilities, education, and details about everything you’ve done in your life and every country you’ve visited in the past ten years.
 If you meet the criteria, you’ll be accepted into the candidate pool.
 This is your expression of interest in immigrating to Canada.

 - If you’re accepted into the Express Entry program but don’t already have a job offer, you have to register with the job bank.
-Theoretically this connects employees to employers, but mostly we got weird inquiries for jobs that had nothing to do with our experience.
-Maybe you’ll have better luck.
-You’re encouraged to look for a job while you wait for them to invite you to apply.
+Soon this step will be optional.
+You’re encouraged to look for a job if you don’t already have a qualifying job offer.

 - If you receive an invitation to apply (ITA), you have 90 days to add more information to your profile and submit it as your application for permanent residence.